 What about fiber you say?
 For years I’ve been shouting from the rooftops that fiber is terrible for humans, and the idea is finally getting some traction in more mainstream circles.
 Fiber is to plants what bones and cartilage are to humans, providing structural support.
 Eating it daily is a great way to increase your risk for several digestive disorders and cancers.
 There are two types:

 Found in high amounts in things like whole grains, beans, peas, potatoes, nuts, spinach, and other veggies.
 This stuff is just basically like sandpaper, causing irritation to the delicate surfaces of our intestinal walls.
 It can also impair the absorption of many nutrients.

 Fiber becomes a crutch for the digestive system.
 When consumed daily, the body starts to rely on it for regular bowel movements.
-The fermentation of bacteria from soluble fiber creates beneficial short chain fatty acids, but the same benefits that can be had from butyrate production in ketosis, and even from healthy foods like grass fed butter.
-This is done without the numerous side effects from fiber.
-Over the years I’ve found when most clients switch from a high fiber/low fat diet to a well-designed ketogenic plan, it typically takes no longer than a week for the digestive system to adapt.
-At this point bowel movements will be healthier than before (I actually ask my clients regularly about their Bristol rating, we want a 3 or 4, anything else is a problem).
+The fermentation of bacteria from soluble fiber creates beneficial short-chain fatty acids, but the same benefits can be had from butyrate production in ketosis, and even from healthy foods like grass-fed butter.
+This is done without the numerous side effects of fiber.
+Over the years I’ve found when most clients switch from a high fiber/low-fat diet to a well-designed ketogenic plan, it typically takes no longer than a week for the digestive system to adapt.
+At this point, bowel movements will be healthier than before (I actually ask my clients regularly about their Bristol rating, we want a 3 or 4, anything else is a problem).